 When to Prune

-Late winter or early spring – while the tree is still dormant and before active growth begins – is the best time to prune apple trees.
-Here are a few reasons to prune at this time:
+Another very important point is to know when to prune apple trees.
+Late winter or early spring – while the tree is still dormant and before active growth begins – is the best time of year to prune apple trees.
+Here are a few reasons why pruning apple trees in spring or late winter is ideal:

 - Buds are easier to see and work around.